Which Octopus tariff to compare if you have an EV, solar panels and a battery in 2026

 Bottom line

-For most Octopus households with an EV, solar panels and a battery, Intelligent Octopus Go is the best first comparison, not because it is always perfect, but because the six-hour whole-home cheap window gives the car and battery a stable base.
+For many Octopus households with an EV, solar panels and a battery, Intelligent Octopus Go is usually the first tariff to compare, not because it is always perfect, but because the six-hour whole-home cheap window gives the car and battery a stable base.
 Standard Go is the simpler fallback.
 Agile is the active-optimiser route.

 Treat export as its own decision.
-The March 2026 Outgoing cut changed the solar maths, but it does not erase the value of cheap overnight import or daytime self-consumption.
-The best setup is the one that makes the car, battery and panels work together without turning the house into a daily energy-management project.
+The March 2026 Outgoing change affected the solar maths, but it does not erase the value of cheap overnight import or daytime self-consumption.
+The strongest setup is the one that makes the car, battery and panels work together without turning the house into a daily energy-management project.

 If you are comparing Octopus

-Use your own quote, car compatibility and export setup before switching tariff.
-If Octopus still looks right and you decide to join, you can use Matt's referral code from the referral page.
+Use your own quote, car compatibility, battery control setup and export pairing before switching tariff.
+If Octopus still looks right and you decide to join, use the referral page after the tariff check.